 There is a 3-hour mandatory review given by the teacher half-way through the practicum.
 The goal is for the teacher and students to come together to review and evaluate the student’s case studies as well as the Reflexology Method.

 Additional reviews may be requested by either the student or the teacher for an additional fee if necessary.

-Upon successfully completion of the theory and practical portion of the program, the student will be awarded a fully embossed certificate.
-This course fully qualifies graduates to practice this profession as a highly trained and skilled Certified Foot Reflexology Therapist anywhere in Canada.
+Upon successfully completion of the theory and practical portion of the program, the student will be awarded certificate of training.
+This course fully qualifies graduates to practice this profession as a highly trained and skilled Certified Foot Reflexology Therapist across Canada.